“You have to go on and be crazy. Craziness is like heaven.” - Jimi Hendrix

 Here are some hand exercises you can also try to reduce pain instantly.

 Related: Musicians Use the Abacus® to Stay Tuned.

-If you notice some pain in your wrist while playing guitar, then it’s important to slow down and rest until the pain subsides.
+If you notice some pain in your wrist while playing the guitar, then it’s important to slow down and rest until the pain subsides.
 When you rest, you allow the body to heal.
-Most injuries that occur when playing guitar are from inflammation slowly building up in the guitarist’s joints as a result of strains associated from the unnatural positions and movement patterns guitar playing requires.
+Most injuries that occur when playing guitar are from inflammation slowly building up in the guitarist’s joints as a result of strains associated with the unnatural positions and movement patterns guitar playing requires.